 The more power a leader holds, the more likely they are to overestimate their skills and abilities.

 This happens because senior leaders have fewer people above them who can provide candid feedback.
 And also because the more power a leader wields, the less comfortable people will be to give them constructive feedback, for fear it will hurt their careers.
 These leaders have less willingness to listen to feedback — they think they know more than their employees.

 How to prevent this from happening to you?

 Dr. Eurich found that people who improved their external self-awareness did so by seeking out feedback from loving critics — that is, people who have their best interests in mind andare willing to tell them the truth.

 The problem with introspection — you’re not doing it correctly!

 Seeking the reasons behind a particular reaction or behaviour must be an activity conducted with objectivity.
-Unfortunately the combination of previous life events and a low self-esteem or self-worth may drive us to the wrong conclusions.
+Unfortunately, the combination of previous life events and low self-esteem or self-worth may drive us to the wrong conclusions.

 “What” questions help us stay objective, future-focused, and empowered to act on our new insights.